sensu/sensu-docs/content/sensu-go/5.8/reference/backend.md

-      --etcd-trusted-ca-file string                path to the client server TLS trusted CA cert file --no-embed-etcd                              don't embed etcd, use external etcd instead --etcd-cipher-suites                         list of ciphers to use for etcd TLS configuration
+      --etcd-trusted-ca-file string                path to the client server TLS trusted CA cert file --no-embed-etcd                              don't embed etcd, use external etcd instead --etcd-cipher-suites                         list of ciphers to use for etcd TLS configuration --etcd-max-request-bytes                     maximum etcd request size in bytes (use with caution) --etcd-quota-backend-bytes                   maximum etcd database size in bytes (use with caution)
 {{< /highlight >}}

 ### General configuration flags